 The ability to access appropriate electronic information sources efficiently and to assess the reliability of these sources is essential for a modern graduate.
 This skill will be introduced in the First Year Seminar and developed as an embedded skill in courses in General Education and through the various disciplines.
-Students will be required to demonstrate that they are competent independent users of information by taking d in the course descriptions and schedule of classes as satisfying this requireme ay be taken as part of the General Educamust be upper level.
-For a list of all the tion requirement or as part of the n General Education'. courses, see the 'Information Liter
+Students will be required to demonstrate that they are competent independent users of information by taking two courses identified in the course descriptions and schedule of classes as satisfying this requirement.
+These courses may be taken as part of the General Education requirement or as part of the major and at least one must be upper level.
+For a list of all the courses, see the 'Information Literacy' section under 'General Education'.